boxyhq/website/docs/jackson/sso-providers/pingone.md

 # PingOne SAML SSO

-In this section, we will show you how to setup your own custom SAML application for PingOne SAML.
+In this section, we will show you how to set up your own custom SAML application for PingOne SAML.

 ## Create Application

 From your PingOne account, click **Connections** > **Applications** from left navigation menu.

-If your application is alread created, choose it from the list and move to the section [Configure Application](#configure-application)
+If your application is already created, choose it from the list and move to the section [Configure Application](#configure-application)

 If you haven't created a SAML application, click plus button to create a new application.